Simple, Affordable Life Insurance Coverage

-Term insurance, as the name implies, is designed to insure you for a specific period of time.
+Term insurance, as the name implies, is designed to ensure you for a specific period of time.
 Term life insurance options are available for 10, 20 or 30 years.
 As long as you pay your premiums during this period, the insurance provider cannot cancel the policy, nor can the premiums be raised.
 In the event of your passing within this time frame, your beneficiaries will receive the death benefits.
-Term life insurance is typically not as expensive as permanent life insurance, providing basic coverage and thus more affordable, lower premiums.
+Term life insurance is typically not as extensive as permanent life insurance, providing basic coverage and thus more affordable, lower premiums.

 While term life insurance isn’t the right answer for everyone, it is certainly affordable and flexible.
 Term life insurance can offer you peace of mind that comes from knowing your family will still be able to handle the household expenses if something happens to you.

 Term life insurance is for anyone who needs life insurance for a limited period of time (say while your kids are young) and wants more affordable premiums than they would pay for whole life coverage.

 In general, the savings are greater the younger you are.
 If you’re a 30-year-old male non-smoker, you could get $100,000 of term life insurance for as little as $10 a month.
 If you’re 50 years old, the same coverage would cost you about $40.
 The difference with whole life is that it starts out much more expensive but the premium never goes up.